START-Hack/SWITCH-STARTHACK22/README.md

 - Organize life alongside studies: e.g., university sports, discounts, get to know culture and people, build a professional network, learn languages

 ### Resources
-- You'll find some more information about the edu-ID here: https://www.switch.ch/edu-id/
+You'll find some more information about the edu-ID here: https://www.switch.ch/edu-id/

+Some specific information snippets:
+- A compact overview of the edu-ID data model: https://github.com/START-Hack/SWITCH-STARTHACK22/blob/cc15ecd30c40a0205d9c44ece01da4d6ebff7c57/The%20edu-ID%20data%20model.png
-- List of data attributes of «edu-ID»: https://www.switch.ch/aai/support/documents/attributes/
+- List of all data attributes of the edu-ID: https://www.switch.ch/aai/support/documents/attributes/
 - The attribute specification in one file: https://www.switch.ch/de/edu-id/docs/services/attributes/spec/
 - The list of services currently available to edu-ID holders: https://www.switch.ch/aai/participants/allresources/
-- A overview of the edu-ID data model: https://github.com/START-Hack/SWITCH-STARTHACK22/blob/cc15ecd30c40a0205d9c44ece01da4d6ebff7c57/The%20edu-ID%20data%20model.png

 ### Judging Criteria
-Insert a description of your grading scheme here!
-What are you looking for?
-What outcome do you expect?
+It’s important that your solution centers around the electronic ID & base wallet and enriches the ecosystem on that foundation tech layer.

-### Point of Contact
+### Point of Contact and mentor Availability
-List all available mentors here.

-### Mentor Availability
 At least one of your mentors below will be present on site from 8 til late, while the others will be present on discord:
 - Marco Dütsch: https://www.linkedin.com/in/marcodutsch/
 - Patrick Arnecke: https://www.linkedin.com/in/patrickarnecke/